Iskra Lawrence: Modelling

-In 2024, Iskra Lawrence was photographed as she walked in Cupshe's runway show during Miami Swim Week, as reported by People.
-Lawrence wore two different looks as she strutted down the catwalk — one featuring a white floral one-piece with ruffles on the shoulder.

 Activism and charitable work

 Lawrence is a National Eating Disorders Association (NEDA) brand ambassador and creator of the NEDA Inspires Award.

 Lawrence does not retouch her own images that she posts on social media platforms such as Instagram and Facebook.
 She actively criticizes "body shamers", including one user that she confronted in April 2016 on her Instagram account after the user insulted her.
 She does not want to be classified as a plus-sized model.

 In 2017, Lawrence appeared in the Straight Curve documentary "about body image and the industry leaders challenging society's unrealistic and dangerous standards of beauty".

 In February 2017, Lawrence presented "Ending the pursuit of perfection" at TEDxUniversityofNevada.